 Wisconsin Emergency Management (WEM) is the lead agency for the hazard mitigation program in Wisconsin, a key component of which is the State of Wisconsin Hazard Mitigation Plan.
-The current State Hazard Mitigation Plan was published in December 2016.
-The current plan builds upon the Risk Assessment and Mitigation Strategy originally developed in 2001 and updated in 2005, 2008, and 2011.
-In accordance with FEMA requirements, the next update of the State Hazard Mitigation Plan is scheduled for 2021.
+The current State Hazard Mitigation Plan was published in December 2021.
+The current plan builds upon the Risk Assessment and Mitigation Strategy originally developed in 2001 and updated in 2005, 2008, 2011 and 2016.
+In accordance with FEMA requirements, the next update of the State Hazard Mitigation Plan is scheduled for 2026.

-According to the State of Wisconsin Hazard Mitigation Plan3 severe weather (including tornadoes and high winds, hail and lightning), flooding, wildfire, drought and extreme heat as well as winter storms and extreme cold are the most significant hazards in the state.
-These types of hazards were found to be the greatest risk through analysis of historical data, past occurrences, and the result of the vulnerability and loss assessment, as well as integrating the results from the 2015 Wisconsin Critical Facilities Risk Assessment.
+According to the State of Wisconsin Hazard Mitigation Plan, the risks associated with climate change are the top concern statewide, followed by severe weather (including tornadoes and high winds, hail and lightning), flooding, wildfire, drought and extreme heat as well as winter storms and extreme cold.
+These types of hazards were found to be the greatest risk through analysis of historical data, past occurrences, and the result of the vulnerability and loss assessment, as well as integrating the results from the Wisconsin Critical Facilities Risk Assessment.